 While I have suggested using drywall screws for this project (they're cheap), many people prefer to use the more expensive wood screws and find them easier to work with.

-- 1 one-pound box 3” coarse-thread Phillips-head drywall screws.
+- 1 one-pound box of 3” coarse-thread Phillips-head drywall screws.

 Note: You may want to get a box each of 1 ¼” and 1 1/2” screws.
 There may be places where a 1 ½” screw is a little too long and pokes through so that the sharp point is exposed.
 Using a 1 ¼” screw in these spots will avoid exposed sharp points that could scratch someone.

 Why Should You Use Screws Instead of Nails?